The-bot-makers/Neuraa-Networks/README.md

 ## What is this?

 This repository is a collection of sorted neural networks.
-It is licensed under the BSD 3-Clause "New" or "Revised" License (see [license.txt file](https://github.com/The-bot-makers/Neural-Networks/blob/master/LICENSE)), so use the networks freely, but to redistribute you must make major edits and mention them.
+It is licensed under the BSD 3-Clause "New" or "Revised" License (see [LICENSE file](https://github.com/The-bot-makers/Neural-Networks/blob/master/LICENSE)), so use the networks freely, but to redistribute you must make major edits and mention them.
 Also credits must be given to the authors.

 ## How do I use these?